“Clients appreciate that she is ‘extraordinarily intelligent, has wonderful drafting experience and is a superstar.’” Chambers USA

 Prior to joining Hirschler, Alina interned with the Enforcement Division of the U.S. Securities and Exchange Commission through its Student Honors Program and examined broker-dealers’ compliance with securities regulations.
 She is an active participant in the firm’s Associates Committee.

-Named a “Leader in the Field,” Corporate/MA, Southern Virginia, Chambers USA: Guide to America’s Leading Lawyers for Business, 2020
+Named a “Leader in the Field,” Corporate/M&A, Southern Virginia, Chambers USA: Guide to America’s Leading Lawyers for Business, 2020 and 2021

 - Represented institutional investors in investments, ranging from $10 million to $250 million, in private equity, mezzanine, hedge, energy real estate and venture capital funds.